Foot and mouth disease casts shadow over Eid festival in Indonesia

 "People's enthusiasm for sacrifice has not been diminished, but they are more worried about the health (of the animals)," said Mr Muhammad Husein al-Bana, a livestock trader in Jakarta.

-Until this May, the South-east Asian country had been free of FMD since 1986, a status recognised by the World Organisation for Animal Health in 1990.
+Until this May, the South-east Asian country had been free of foot and mouth disease since 1986, a status recognised by the World Organisation for Animal Health in 1990.